marklogic/flux/docs/import/import-files/regular-files.md

 nav_order: 2
 ---

-NT can import any type of file as-is, with the contents of the file becoming a new document in MarkLogic.
+Flux can import any type of file as-is, with the contents of the file becoming a new document in MarkLogic.
 The term "regular files" is used in this context to refer to files that do not require any special processing other than potentially decompressing the files.